 Australian Wagyu Association and Kerwee Lot Feeders on Queensland’s Darling Downs have developed a comprehensive sire test program.

 Kerwee has installed GrowSafe feed bins to test Net Feed Intake (NFI) to determine a sire’s progeny group’s feed efficiency.
 This is a first for a commercial feedlot in Australia, in two feed yards with a total capacity of 180 head.
 Three intakes a year can be assessed.

-The first intake are all from Darren Hamblin’s Strathdale Wagyu operation.
+The first intake was all from Darren Hamblin’s Strathdale Wagyu operation.
 To make this first intake even more interesting for the Wagyu industry, four widely used industry link sires are among the nine sires with progeny in the first cohort.
 They are Industry link sires:

 ITOSHIGENAMI (imp USA) IMUFQTF148 ….
 57 progeny

 WORLD K’S MICHIFUKU WKSFM0164 ….
 23 progeny